 Tommy Wallach

-Tommy is the author of five YA novels, including the New York Times bestseller “We All Looked Up,” and creator of the miniseries Unspeakable: The JonBenet Ramsey Murder, starring Melissa McCarthy and Clive Owen.
-Tommy is also the owner of Hatch Escapes, creators of the THEA Award Winning immersive experience “The Ladder” and tabletop game “Mother of Frankenstein.”
-He was signed to Decca/Universal as a singer-sonwriter.
+Tommy is the author of five YA novels, including the NYTimes bestseller “We All Looked Up.”
+He is the creator of the miniseries Unspeakable: The JonBenet Ramsey Murder, starring Melissa McCarthy and Clive Owen (forthcoming in 2026).
+Tommy is co-owner of Hatch Escapes, creators of the THEA Award Winning immersive experience “The Ladder” and tabletop game “Mother of Frankenstein.”
+He was signed to Decca-Universal Records as a singer-songwriter, and has performed at venues such as the Guggenheim Museum and Joe’s Pub.

 Book, Music, & Lyrics